driskull/ds2020/OUTLINE.md

   - Internationalized in 30+ languages
   - Code for the view and sass is open source on Github
   - Themable by using the tooling available on JSAPI resources project on Esri's github.
-- We hope these widgets will make it easier for you to create great apps!
+- We hope these widgets will make it easier to create awesome apps!
 - Thank you